 - Reasonable prices

-- Spectrum speed, with download speeds of 200 Mbps or higher, which is enough for most users
+- Spectrum speed, with download speeds of 200 Mbps or higher

-- No data cap, meaning you won’t be incurring additional charges if you go over a certain data amount
+- No data cap means you won’t be incurring additional charges if you go over a certain data amount

 - Up to $500 to help buy you out of your existing contract